 I offer day and evening sessions.
 Initially I suggest we meet for an exploratory session, to give us both the chance to find out whether we feel we can work well together.
 As well as exploring what has brought you to therapy, we will discuss confidentiality, privacy of information, cancellations, holidays, reviews of the work and fee arrangements.

 If you decide to work with me, we will discuss and sign a written contract together, including privacy and data protection aspects, then review our work regularly thereafter.

 Counselling & Psychotherapy… whats the difference ?

-Counselling is generally the name for short-term work, often used to address a specific problem and may be anything up to 10 session.
+Counselling is generally the name for short-term work, often used to address a specific problem.
 Psychotherapy is commonly the name for longer-term work.
 There is cross over in both which may involve looking at your current situation and looking back over your life to find clarity and resolution.

 People often find counselling very useful and decide to continue for longer.

 Therapy does not always need to be about problems… It can also offer you an opportunity to explore and understand yourself better.

 Further information including who is counselling & psychotherapy for and when you might find therapy useful.

 Overwhelmed by your problems?

 There are many valid reasons to have counselling.
 Emotional difficulties can be hard to cope with, and you may benefit from help.
 If you are experiencing anxiety, depression, or other emotional difficulties such as coping with a serious illness or struggling with relationship troubles, job loss, the death of a loved one, stress, substance abuse, or other issues.